Yes, it's all in your head says this Chicago Belly dancer! I know, I know, many of you may be

 Webster defines undercutting (undercut) as, "to offer to sell at lower prices than or to work for lower wages than (a competitor)".
 In the bellydance world we have created this terrible image of a dancer (the undercutter) that is maliciously out to steal all our jobs and is doing so by charging crazy low prices, therefore eating away at the very profession that is bellydance, and creating problems for the rest of us in the process.
 Yet Webster has no definition for undercutter as it relates to business or dance (http://www.merriam-webster.com/dictionary/undercutter).
 So as you can see, there is no such thing as a belly dance undercutter, it's all in your head.
 Though there are some dancers out there that do go after jobs with the intention of poaching them from another dancer, this is the exception not the rule.
 Most of the time dancers are just trying to get work the best way they know how, with the limited knowledge available on how best to get work as a professional bellydancer.

 The best way to combat declining market rates is to freely share your pricing with others, don't assume everyone is out to steal your job, and educate those newer dancers who show interest in becoming a professional dancer.
+Just remember to have confidence in your product, always continue to improve it, charge what you're worth, market yourself to the appropriate clientele and you will reach your goals in no time.

 Thank you for reading this blog by Adonia Belly Dance.
 I would love you hear your thoughts on the topic so please let me know in the comments box bellow.
-If you do not see a comments box below
+If you do not see a comments box below please click here to join the conversation.

-www.vintagebellydance.com to hire Adonia Belly Dance at your next Chicago wedding, birthday party, or special event.
+Visit www.vintagebellydance.com to hire Adonia Belly Dance at your next Chicago wedding, birthday party, or special event.
 Love, your Chicago Belly Dancer!

 No comments: